HIV and STIs: The Basics

 In addition, health care providers and medical lab workers can be at risk if they come into contact with other body fluids, such as cerebrospinal fluid around the brain and spinal cord, synovial fluid around the joints, and/or amniotic fluid around a developing fetus.
 Most other people do not come into contact with these fluids.

-Most Activities Don't Spread HIV and Other STDs
+Most Activities Don't Spread HIV and Other STIs

-You cannot become infected with HIV or another STD from everyday, non-sexual activities, such as:
+You cannot become infected with HIV or another STI from everyday, non-sexual activities, such as:

 - giving blood;